dnsuriya/Line/README.md

 # Line
 Simple Android game created as a mobile development project at Edenz Colleges, Auckland.
-The link to the play store publish has been given below.
+The link to the live game has been given below.

 <a href="https://play.google.com/store/apps/details?id=edenz.game">